8 Team Single Elimination Bracket

 Does an 8 team bracket need BYEs?

-A common approach is 1 vs 8, 4 vs 5, 3 vs 6, and 2 vs 7 to keep the bracket balanced.
+A common layout is 1 vs 8, 4 vs 5, 3 vs 6, and 2 vs 7.
+For casual events, random draw is also fine.